 Make sure you’re preserving evidence properly and creating detailed notes about when and how you obtained each piece.

 This careful documentation will strengthen your case if you face legal challenges later, especially in wrongful dismissal claims.
+Make sure you collect everything relevant, whether it supports the allegations or refutes them.

 Best Practices for Employee Interviews